Kashinoga/hello-comma-website/content/project-eyes-only/how-to-play/quick-start.md

 title: Quick Start
 type: book
 weight: 3
+summary: If you are an experienced role-playing game player, use this guide to quickly get up to speed on how to play.
 ---

 ## Overview

-If you are an experienced role-playing game player, use this guide to quickly get up to speed on how to play Eyes Only.
+If you are an experienced role-playing game player, use this guide to quickly get up to speed on how to play.

 ## Requirements